jarnoux/mojito-pipeline/BLOG.md

 > Notice how the `<body>` tag is not closed.

 **Step 3.** The backends start responding with the requested data.
-Everytime a mojit gets the data it needs from the backend, it is rendered with it on the front-end and a `<script>` tag is flushed as soon as possible to the client.
+Once the data that a section needs arrives, the mojit is rendered and serialized within a `<script>` block that is flushed to the client as soon as possible.
 Something like:

 ```html
     <script>